 The total number of backlinks that you receive affects you and your competitors’ pageranks.
 The more authoritative the source of backlinks, the higher the chances for better Google rank.
 Backlink research lets you see what type of links are connected to your rival brand and possibly leverage them to increase your own authority online.
 There are plenty of tools to help you find links to a particular website or URL, such as Ahrefs, Open Site Explorer, S

 improve your content distribution strategy, not to mention getting an insight into your competitors’ keywords and SEO strategy..
 Backlink research can also bring benefits to your content strategy, since seeing what content is earning more interest and links can help decide what to create yourself.
 What is more, using this method you can even significantly

 5. Generate Leads From Unhappy Customers

 Do you want to know the key to actually monetize competitors’ research?
 Well, find their unhappy customers and offer them your, hopefully better, solution to the problem.
 Not too pushy, though, but with an intention to really help.
 Remember what Monitoring your competitors will provide you with mentions of what their prospects and customers are saying on them online, including their sorrows and complaints.
-With Brand24, you can get an access to these mentions in real time and be able to address them before another competitor does.
-Look how smart Pizza Portal used this tactic to gain new customers and generate more sales.
+With Brand24, you can get access to these mentions in real time and be able to address them before another competitor does.

 Still not sure if to include social media competitive analysis into your priority list?
 Or maybe it feels like we have missed some powerful reason that speaks in favour of keeping your “enemies” close?
 Leave us a comment!